 Future-Ready Connectivity and Energy Ecosystems

-Vehicle-to-grid isn’t a standard feature for most homes yet, but the Smart LUX’s connectivity keeps your options open.
-The focus is on uptime and readiness for software updates and connected services.
+Vehicle-to-grid isn’t a standard feature for most homes yet; Indra’s bidirectional chargers remain trial-only.
+The Smart LUX’s focus is on uptime and readiness for software updates and connected services.

 Safety, Durability and Installation Considerations

-The Smart LUX is built with advanced safety technology, including IP67 water and dust certification and an IK10 impact rating, ensuring durability and reliability in all conditions.
+The Smart LUX is built with advanced safety technology, including IP67 water and dust protection and an IK10 impact rating, suited to long-term outdoor use.
 That’s important, this isn’t just a gadget, it’s a fixed electrical appliance designed for long-term use and peace of mind.

-Indra’s Worcestershire heritage reflects their commitment to quality and support.
-Professional standard installation is included in the price, handled by certified installers across the UK.
-The Indra Smart LUX also comes with a 3-year warranty, one of the best in the market, and is backed by an expert UK-based support team to assist you before, during, and after installation.
+Indra is based in Malvern, Worcestershire, and professional standard installation is included in the price, handled by certified installers across the UK.
+The Indra Smart LUX comes with a 5-year warranty and is backed by a UK-based support team to assist you before, during, and after installation.

 Protection Features and Electrical Safety

-The Smart LUX includes 6mA DC leakage detection and pen fault protection.
+The Smart LUX includes 6mA DC leakage detection and O-PEN fault protection.
 These features support safe operation in a typical home setup.

-It also comes with touch voltage protection and a surge protection device as standard.
+It also comes with a surge protection device (SPD) as standard.
 Some brands charge extra for similar protection, so that’s a plus.

 Weather Resistance and Impact Protection